 - The largest city park in America, Griffith Park is a haven for parents whose kids need some run-around and be-a-kid time.
 Actually, this park is several attractions in one.
 The green part of the park is huge and includes an excellent play area called "Shane's Inspiration", which features safe, toddler-friendly equipment that's also suitable for kids with disabilities.
 There's also a beautiful 1926-built Merry-Go-Round; a children's train ride that takes visitors through an old Western town; pony rides (both fast and slow); and a free railroad museum called Travel Town (website), where kids can climb atop huge locomotives.

-- (website) - Recently renovated to the tune of $80 million, this wonderful observatory is better than ever for those with kids.
-Children of all ages will enjoy peering through the telescopes and older kids will certainly find the exhibits interesting as well.
+- Griffith Observatory - Children of all ages will enjoy peering through the telescopes and older kids will certainly find the exhibits interesting as well.
 The planetarium is state-of-the-art and perfect for those who aren't afraid of the dark; if your child doesn't like dark, it can be a bit intimidating in here and you may wind up with a screamer.
 With the renovations came improved stroller access and bigger and better bathrooms as well.
 Since 1935, visiting the observatory has been free.
 There is a charge, however, for the planetarium.

 - - Kids love zoos and watching the animals and their crazy antics.
 Though not as good as some other large city zoos, the L.A.
 Zoo does provide parents and kids with plenty of fun.
 Besides the normal animal exhibits, there's a play park, children's zoo, interactive theatre, and an excellent bird show.
 The zoo's big flaw, however, is the fact that it's full of hills, making it a tough place to get around for those pushing strollers.
 So, head to the zoo in the morning when you're full of energy and when the temperatures are cooler, especially in the summer.